6 Sights in Saverne, France (with Map and Images)

 Show sight on map

-The Chappe de Saverne telegraph tower is one of the relays of the former Chappe telegraph line, between the French cities of Paris and Strasbourg, inaugurated on May 31, 1798.
-During operation, the tower was moved to the commune of Haegen in the Bas-Rhin.
+The Chappe de Saverne telegraph tower is one of the relays of the old Chappe telegraph line, between the French cities of Paris and Strasbourg, inaugurated on 31 May 1798.
+During operation, the tower was moved to the commune of Haegen in the Bas-Rhin department.

 Wikipedia: Tour du télégraphe Chappe de Saverne (FR)